The Constraint Sequence Framework

 Stratifying on observable confounders and computing weighted average effects estimates causal impact rather than confounded correlation.

 Series Validation: Five-test causal protocol demonstrated across all constraint domains: latency causality in Latency Kills Demand (within-user fixed-effects regression), encoding causality in GPU Quotas Kill Creators (creator exit surveys + behavioral signals), cold start causality in Cold Start Caps Growth (cohort comparison + onboarding A/B), consistency causality in Consistency Destroys Trust (incident correlation + severity gradient).
-Each part adapts the five tests to domain-specific observables while maintaining the ≥3 PASS decision rule.
+Each part adapts the five tests to domain-specific observables while maintaining the 3 or more PASS decision rule.

 Investment Threshold